 Amy Farrah Fowler (The Big Bang Theory)

 Amy Farrah Fowler is an INTP.
 With her occupation in neuroscience, Amy fits the INTP stereotype well.
 She relates science, and scientific metaphors, to her everyday life as this is what comes naturally to her.
-Her husband, Sheldon, is an INTJ which is an interesting dynamic for a couple.
+Her husband, Sheldon, is an ISTJ which is an interesting dynamic for a couple.

 Jughead Jones (Riverdale)